frame-lang/frame_transpiler/docs/source/advanced_frame/index.rst

 Advanced Frame Features
 =======================

-Frame introduces a number of innovations that extend Statechart capabilities.
+The advanced section introduces a number of Frame innovations that extend Statechart capabilities.
+They demonstrate that there is much more to explore in stateful software design and hopefully inspires new and radical thinking about how software systems can be architected.
-* Conditional tests
-* Transition Parameters
-    * Exit Parameters
-    * Enter Parameters
-    * State Parameters
-* State Variables
-* Compartments
-* Deferred transitions
-* Event Forwarding
-* System Parameters and Initialization
-* Persistance

 .. toctree::
     :maxdepth: 1